-VanEck Bitcoin Trust
+Global X Bitcoin Trust

 Delaware Trust Company is the trustee ("Trustee").
-The State Street Bank and Trust Company will be the administrator ("Administrator") and transfer agent ("Transfer Agent").
-Van Eck Securities Corporation will be the marketing agent ("Marketing Agent") in connection with the creation and redemption of "Baskets" of Shares.
-Van Eck Securities Corporation ("VanEck") provides assistance in the marketing of the Shares.
-The Custodian will be responsible for custody of the Trust's bitcoin.
+The Bank of New York Mellon will be the administrator ("Administrator") and transfer agent ("Transfer Agent").
+Coinbase Custody Trust Company, LLC, a third-party regulated custodian (the "Custodian"), will be responsible for custody of the Trust's bitcoin.
+Sponsor selects the marketing agent in connection with the creation and redemption of "Baskets" of Shares.
+58

-According to the Registration Statement, each Share will represent a fractional undivided beneficial interest in the Trust's net assets.
+According to the Registration Statement, each Share will represent a fractional undivided beneficial interest and ownership in the Trust.
 The Trust's assets will consist of bitcoin held by the Custodian on behalf of the Trust.
 The Trust generally does not intend to hold cash or cash equivalents.
-However, there may be situations where the Trust will unexpectedly hold cash on a temporary basis.
+However, there may be situations where the Trust will unexpectedly hold cash or cash equivalents on a temporary basis.

-According to the Registration Statement, the Trust is neither an investment company registered under the Investment Company Act of 1940, as amended, 61 nor a commodity pool for purposes of the Commodity Exchange Act ("CEA"), and neither the Trust nor the Sponsor is subject to regulation as a commodity pool operator or a commodity trading adviser in connection with the Shares.
+According to the Registration Statement, the Trust is neither an investment company registered under the Investment Company Act of 1940, as amended, 59 nor a commodity pool for purposes of the Commodity Exchange Act ("CEA"), and neither the Trust nor the Sponsor is subject to regulation as a commodity pool operator or a commodity trading adviser in connection with the Shares.